CamiloBytes/prueba-de-desempe-o/README.md

 # Event Center

-Este proyecto es una aplicación web para la gestión y participación en eventos.
-Permite a los administradores crear, editar y eliminar eventos, y a los usuarios visitantes inscribirse y salir de los eventos disponibles.
+This project is a web application for event management and participation.
+It allows administrators to create, edit, and delete events, and visiting users to register and deregister for available events.

-## Características
+## Features

-- Registro e inicio de sesión de usuarios con roles (admin y visitante).
+- User registration and login with roles (admin and visitor).
-- Gestión de eventos por parte de administradores (crear, editar, eliminar).
+- Event management by administrators (create, edit, delete).
-- Inscripción y salida de eventos por parte de visitantes.
+- Event registration and deregistration by visitors.
-- Control de capacidad máxima de eventos para evitar sobreinscripciones.
+- Maximum event capacity control to prevent overregistration.
-- Manejo de registros de inscripción separados para mantener integridad de datos.
+- Management of separate registration records to maintain data integrity.

-## Estructura del proyecto
+## Project Structure

-- `src/js/`: Código JavaScript principal, incluyendo:
+- `src/js/`: Main JavaScript code, including:
-  - `renderDashboard.js`: Lógica para mostrar eventos y manejar inscripciones.
+- `renderDashboard.js`: Logic for displaying events and handling registrations.
-  - `addevent.js`: Formulario para agregar eventos (solo admin).
+- `addevent.js`: Form for adding events (admin only).
-  - `api.js`: Funciones para interactuar con la API REST.
+- `api.js`: Functions for interacting with the REST API.
-  - `auth.js`: Autenticación y manejo de usuarios.
+- `auth.js`: Authentication and user management.
-  - `views.js`: Renderizado de vistas como login, registro y landing.
+- `views.js`: Rendering views such as login, registration, and landing pages.
-- `public/db.json`: Base de datos JSON simulada con usuarios, eventos y registros de inscripción.
+- `public/db.json`: Mock JSON database with users, events, and registration records.

-## Cómo ejecutar
+## How to run

-1. Asegúrate de tener un servidor que sirva los archivos estáticos y la API  (por ejemplo, json-server para `db.json`).
+1. Make sure you have a server serving the static files and API (e.g., json-server for `db.json`).
-2. Ejecuta el servidor y abre `index.html` en un navegador.
+2. Run the server and open `index.html` in a browser.
-3. Regístrate o inicia sesión como usuario visitante o administrador.
+3. Register or log in as a visitor or administrator.
-4. Administra eventos o inscríbete en ellos según tu rol.
+4. Manage events or register for them based on your role.

-## Notas
+## Notes

-- La capacidad máxima de eventos se controla mediante el conteo de inscripciones en la colección `registrations`.
+- The maximum event capacity is controlled by the registration count in the `registrations` collection.
-- La lógica de inscripción evita que un usuario se inscriba más de una vez en el mismo evento.
+- The registration logic prevents a user from registering for the same event more than once.
-- Se muestra un mensaje claro cuando la capacidad máxima es alcanzada.
+- A clear message is displayed when the maximum capacity is reached.

 ## Coder

-- Camilo andres parra luna
+- Camilo Andres Parra Luna
 - Clan: Cienaga
 - C.C: 1043136986